Leasehold/ldex-website/docs/faqs.md

 ### Where is LDEX located?

 LDEX is not based in any country.
-Members can decide individually where they want to run their nodes.
+Members decide individually where they want to run their nodes.